 You do not have to give us personal information merely to visit our site.
 We collect detailed information about you (i.e., more than your internet address), like your name, email address, affiliation with a political committee, etc., only if you specifically and knowingly provide it to us.
 Information is collected for statistical purposes and we sometimes perform analyses of user behavior in order to measure customer interest in the various areas of our site.
 We will disclose this information to third parties only in aggregate form or as may be required by law.
 We do not sell any personal information to a third party.
 However, information retained by us may be subject to requests under the Freedom of Information Act (FOIA), though PII contained in the information will not be disclosed under FOIA.

 If you do nothing during your visit but browse through the website, read pages, or download information, we will gather and store certain information about your visit automatically.
 This information does not necessarily identify you personally.
 We automatically collect and store only the following information about your visit:

 We use this information to help us make our site more useful to visitors -- to learn about the number of visitors to our site and the types of technology our visitors use.
 We do not track or record information about individuals, organizations or their visits.

-If you contact us by email we may forward the message to appropriate staff in order to review it and respond if necessary.
+If you contact us by email we may forward the message to appropriate staff or contractors acting on our behalf in order to review it and respond if necessary.
 We may retain messages for a period of time to ensure responses and we may delete them when action has been completed.